MartinEesmaa/VVCEasy/MPV.md

 Please check changelog before you download the new version.

 ```
+03/04/2023 - New MPV and MPV.NET latest VVCEasy build with new FFmpeg VVCEasy libraries for updated vvenc, vvdec and added libjxl, shaderc, libplacebo and vulkan to make gpu-next available.
 29/03/2023 - Update MPV Android package and icons.
 Tip: You can have two builds between official and VVCEasy build.
 19/02/2023 - Add Android TV support of APK builds & update Android MPV VVCEasy builds.
 15/02/2023 - Added Android MPV VVCEasy build with gpu-next support.